tuneday-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-‘ Write a script that prints the absolute path name of the current working directory.’
+Write a script that prints the absolute path name of the current working directry Display the contents list of your current directory